jed/namedrop/README.md

 Example
 -------

-(Note that that this is a contrived example that actually increates code size.
-Since Namedrop adds more than 100 bytes of overhead, it works best on DOM-heavy code of several hundred bytes or more.)
+(Note that that this is a contrived example that actually increases code size.
+Since Namedrop adds at least 111 bytes of overhead for namespacing, it works best on DOM-heavy code of several hundred bytes or more.)

 ### before.js